mattstone/Plus-Ultra/README.md

 Starter app with everything needed to launch and run a business.
 Just and an idea and design.

+Modern Rails 7 Hotwire app with no Javascript build complexity.

 ## 1. Marketing

 - Blog